Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - Las Vegas and its opponents have combined to put up more than 49 points in three of six games this season.

-- So far this season, 50% of Philadelphia's games (3/6) have had more combined points than Sunday's over/under of 49.
+- In 50% of Philadelphia's games this season (3/6), the teams combined to score more than Sunday's total of 49.

-- The two teams combine to average 47.3 points per game, 1.7 less than the total in this contest.

-- The 49.3 points per game these two squads have allowed to opponents this season are 0.3 more than the 49 over/under in this contest.
+- These two squads surrender a combined 49.3 points per game, 0.3 more than this contest's over/under.

 - The Raiders and their opponents score an average of 47.5 points per game, 1.5 fewer than Sunday's total.